Dacili/Math-for-AI/README.md

 # Math for AI
 > In order to be a good with AI, you gotta be good with some specific branches of math.

+> Repetitio est mater studiorum (lat.)
+Repetition is the mother of all learning.
 ## Concepts of mathematics:
 ### 1. Algebra
 ### 2. Linear Algebra